jbcool17/jbssh/README.md

 # Jbssh
 - Learning about Gems and CLI Applications
+- this gem is not secure, stores passwords as clear text, working on it

 CLI Utility for running commands on remote machines / downloading & uploading files via SSH/SCP